AdobeDocs/platform-learn.en/help/tutorial-website-implementation/analytics.md

 ### Add the Adobe Analytics Product String Extension

 If you are already familiar with Adobe Analytics implementations, you are probably familiar with the [products variable](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/products.html).
 The products variable has a very specific syntax and gets used slightly different ways depending on the context.
-To help make the population of the products variable easier in Launch, three additional extensions have already been created in the Launch extension marketplace!
+To help make the population of the products variable easier in tags, three additional extensions have already been created in the tags extension marketplace!
 In this section you will add an extension created by Adobe Consulting to use on the Product Detail page.

 **To add the add the `Adobe Analytics Product String` extension**